Mortgage Protection Insurance Explained: Does Every Homeowner Need It?

 Let’s take a closer look at what MPI is, what it covers and who might need a policy.

-What Is Mortgage Protection Insurance?
+What Is MPI?

 MPI Vs. PMI

-Keep in mind that there are different types of mortgage insurance and MPI isn’t the same thing as private mortgage insurance (PMI).
-PMI is a type of protection that safeguards the owners of your home loan if you stop paying on your mortgage loan.
-Many homeowners assume that their PMI will cover their mortgage payments when they die; this assumption is incorrect.
+Keep in mind that there are different types of mortgage insurance.
+MPI isn’t the same thing as private mortgage insurance (PMI).
+PMI is a type of protection that safeguards the owners of your home loan if you stop paying your mortgage.

-As the borrower, PMI doesn’t afford you any type of protection if you pass away unexpectedly.
-If you can’t pay your mortgage and you have PMI, your home will still likely go into foreclosure.
-You will typically be required to pay for PMI if you take out a conventional loan with a down payment of less than 20%.
+You’re typically required to pay for PMI if you take out a conventional loan with a down payment of less than 20%.
 You can only cancel your PMI when your equity reaches 20%.

 MPI Vs. FHA Mortgage Insurance

 MPI also isn’t the same thing as the mortgage insurance you pay on a Federal Housing Administration (FHA) loan.
-When you take an FHA loan, you must pay both an upfront mortgage insurance premium and a monthly premium.
-Like PMI, FHA insurance payments protect the lender against default on mortgages.
-However, FHA mortgage insurance offers you no protection as the homeowner if you pass away unexpectedly.
+When you take out an FHA loan, you must pay both an upfront mortgage insurance premium (MIP) and a monthly MIP.

 See What You Qualify For